se23m504/WebViewStream/README.md

-# WebView
+# WebViewStream

-WebView is a Unity-based HoloLens 2 application for high-quality, low-latency WebRTC streaming from multiple endpoints, optimized with Microsoft's Mixed Reality Toolkit (MRTK) and WebView package.
+WebViewStream is a Unity-based HoloLens 2 application for high-quality, low-latency WebRTC streaming from multiple endpoints, optimized with Microsoft's Mixed Reality Toolkit (MRTK) and WebView package.
 It offers an extensible, high-performance streaming setup that can scale to multiple streams, limited only by the HoloLens 2 hardware.

 ## Features